2020PB/police-brutality/reports/Minnesota.md

 * https://twitter.com/tkerssen/status/1266921821653385225

-### LA-Times employee recounts getting shot | May 31st
+### LA Times employee recounts getting shot | May 31st

 The woman proceeds to tell the story of what she faced while trying to get footage.

-tags: shoot, tear-gas
+tags: shoot, tear-gas, journalist

 id: mn-minneapolis-6